Karumi/project-quality-assurance/methodology.md

 #### Strategy Review (Quarterly)

-Select the services to provide and the context in which those services are appropriate.
+Select the Features to provide and the context in which those features are appropriate.

-#### Operations Review (Monthly)

-Understand the balance between and across services, including deploying people and resources to maximize value delivery

-#### Risk Review (Monthly)
+#### Retrospective (Monthly)

-Understand and respond to delivery risks in services

-#### Service Delivery Review (Bi-Weekly)

-Examine and improve the effectiveness of a service.
-This is similar to a retrospective that is focused on improving the kanban system.
+Examine and improve the effectiveness of past sprints.

 #### Replenishment Meeting - Sprint Planning (Weekly)